Keyfactor/ejbca-cert-manager-issuer/docs/config_usage.md

 The cert-manager external issuer for Keyfactor EJBCA can be used to issue certificates from Keyfactor EJBCA using cert-manager.

 ### Authentication
 Authentication to the EJBCA platform is done using a client certificate and key.
 The client certificate and key must be provided as a Kubernetes secret.
+If the Helm chart was deployed with the `--set "secretConfig.useClusterRoleForSecretAccess=true"` flag, the secret must be created in the same namespace as any Issuer resources deployed.
+Otherwise, the secret must be created in the same namespace as the controller.

 Create a K8s TLS secret containing the client certificate and key to authenticate with EJBCA:
 ```shell